tamatebox/satipatthana-framework/samadhi/components/README.md

 If you need to change *how* the refinement loop works (though usually, just changing the `Refiner` is enough).

-**Note (v4.0)**: Vicara now only performs single-step state updates.
+**Note**: Vicara only performs single-step state updates.
 Loop control is delegated to SamathaEngine.

 ```python
 from samadhi.components.vicara.base import BaseVicara